samhh/fp-ts-std/docs/modules/NonEmptyString.ts.md

 ## unsafeFromString

-Unsafely lift a string to `NonEmptyString`.
+Unsafely lift a string to `NonEmptyString`, throwing upon failure.
 Can be useful for static values.
 Try to use `fromString` instead.

 **Signature**